Emergency services exist, but you shouldn't expect them to help you.

 More information:

 Kidnapping occurs across the world with political, ideological, and criminal motives.
 Foreigners, including Australians, have been kidnapped overseas whilst travelling.
-Kidnaps can happen anywhere, anytime, including in destinations that are typically at lower risk.
+Kidnaps can happen anywhere, anytime, including destinations that are typically at lower risk.

-If, despite our advice, you travel to an area with a high risk of kidnapping, our ability to provide consular assistance in these destinations will be limited.
+If despite our advice you travel to an area with a high risk of kidnapping, our ability to provide consular assistance will be severely limited.

 The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.
 Ransom payments to kidnappers have funded further terrorist attacks and criminal activity.
-Paying a ransom to terrorist groups will likely break Australian counter-terrorism financing laws.
+Ransom payments to terrorist groups are likely to contravene Australian counter-terrorism financing laws.

 More information:

 Libya's political situation remains volatile.
 Outbreaks of violence can occur with little warning, including in Tripoli.
+Demonstrators have previously set fire to government buildings.

 Public protests and events that draw large groups of people can turn violent.